apache/incubator-resilientdb/TEAM_SETUP.md

 **Repository Link:** [https://github.com/ResilientApp/nexus](https://github.com/ResilientApp/nexus.git)

 **Verify:** You should see a Next.js project structure with `package.json`, `src/`, `app/`, etc.

+**Note:** You do NOT need to clone the ResilientDB GraphQL repository separately.
+The GraphQL server is included in the ResilientDB Docker image and is set up automatically via `setup-graphql.sh` script.

 #### **7.2: Install Nexus Dependencies**